dvdantunes/tenki-forecast/README.md

 ## Production building and deployment

-Firs of all, you need to activate Amazon ECR, Amazon ECS services and Amazon ElastiCache.
+First of all, you need to activate Amazon ECR, Amazon ECS services and Amazon ElastiCache.

 Please adjust your AWS credentials and configuration on `bin/aws-config.sh`.
 You need to enter a VPC and its Subnets, Security Group and Instance Role.